draios/onprem-install-docs/3.6.0-rc/README.md

 In this situation, a machine with network access (called the “jump machine”) will pull an image containing a self-extracting tarball which can be copied to the installation machine.

+### Access Requirements
+-   Sysdig license key (Monitor and/or Secure)
+-   Quay pull secret
+-   Anchore license file (if Sysdig Secure is licensed)

 ### Requirements for jump machine